robiscuits/taxies/report/README.md

 Harlem and other northern Manhattan neighborhoods boast lower tipping percentages.
 These neighborhoods are also far less attractive to wealthier riders, which we posit to be the most influential factor in our analysis.
+We also see a slight increase in tipping percentage over the time frame of the animation.

 ## Statistical Analysis

 After we identified visual differences between neighborhood locales, we looked into empirical analysis of them.
-Our idea here was to assess whether neighborhood had an empirically verifiable effect on tipping percentage, isolated at each specific month of data.
+Our idea here was to assess whether neighborhoods had an empirically verifiable effect on tipping percentage, isolated at each specific month of data.
 Thus, a Repeated Measures ANOVA was run on average tips by date and location for the full dataset.
 This methodology was used in order to determine how much